 Faithfulness is Carefulness

 Though it is the wise thing, and the right thing to be faithful, faithfulness does not always shield us from our circumstances.
-Nonetheless, faith often proves herself worthy in the most bubbling of circumstances.
+In fact it is our circumstances that establish our faith.
+Faith is often proven worthy in the most bubbling circumstances.
 I remember one time they stole my car.
 I was at work one night and about 1:00 am I went outside just to find that my car was gone.
 A month earlier I had decided that I’m going to buy myself a nice car.
-I bought the car, but somehow It never dawned on me that I should put full comprehensive coverage on it.

 After I went outside and found out my car was not there, I started praying.
 I started to declare that my car come back because it is God’s possession.
 Long story short, after a week of waiting and praying, I got a call from the police that my car was found.
 I had given up on the car, trusting God that I will be restored even if I didn’t get it back.
 When the police called, they told me they found the car the very same night.
 When I say faithfulness is better than carefulness, this is what I mean.
 I was extremely careful with my car, but I wasn’t being faithful.
 Amidst all this carefulness, they were still able to rob me of my possession.
 In this situation, carefulness did not save me, faithfulness did.

 A tank of fuel will remain passive in the tank of your car for as long as it can remain, unless the car performs its responsibility of driving.
 We can look at our own lives in the same way, that the word of encouragement is our fuel, and we are the engines that must respond to these words.
 I love to encourage others, and I often am encouraged, but unless we take responsibility and respond, then these encouraging words will remain stagnant and burn out.